 Helena credits her determination and fighting spirit for her success in the operatic world.
 When she graduated from high school she vowed to her mother that never again would anyone else pay for her education.
 Helena fought hard to achieve her goals and landed a full scholarship for her undergraduate degree.
 In order to maintain her scholarship she needed to be the top of her year.
 After she completed her undergraduate degree, Helena moved to London to pursue a post-graduate degree.
 She describes the move as the most terrifying, but most important, move she ever made for her career.
 She remembers crying herself to sleep at night and made the decision to ‘suck it up’ as the alternative was to return home, defeated.

-Her hard work has paid off and she now has an impressive repertoire a mile long.
+Helena’s hard work has paid off and she now has an impressive repertoire a mile long.
 Some of the highlights include: The title role in Cristina Regina di Svezia, Elettra in Idomeneo and Odabella in Attila for Nurember Staatsopera and Lubeck opera, Gioconda in La Gioconda for Vallodiad, Flowermaiden Parsifal for English National Opera, and Alice in Falstaff at The Metropolitan Opera.

 Helena has also enjoyed success in various prestigious competitions around the world.
 In 2005 Helena represented Australia in the BBC Cardiff Singer of the World competition.
 She was runner-up in Herald Sun Aria and a finalist in the McDonalds Aria held at the Sydney Opera House.
 She was also a finalist in the Seattle International Wagner Opera competition.
 In 2015 she was awarded as an associate of The Royal Academy of Music for her significant contribution to the music industry.